Larry King: Personal life

 King resided in Beverly Hills, California.
 A lifelong Brooklyn / Los Angeles Dodgers fan, he was frequently seen behind home plate at the team's games.
 He was part of an investment group that attempted to bring a Major League Baseball franchise to Buffalo, New York, in 1990.
 He lost $2.8 million to Bernie Madoff.

+In a June 2018 interview with Pete Holmes on his "You Made it Weird" podcast, King admits he lost his virginity at 18 years old in the Catskills / Borscht Belt, during a summer where he worked as a busboy.
+The woman was married and stayed at the resort all week, with her husband coming up on weekends (what was referred to as a "bungalow bunny" in the film Dirty Dancing).
+She would make eyes at him while he served her, and they "made love on the baseball field at night."

 In 2009, 2011, and several times in 2015, King said that he would like to be cryonically suspended.
 He discussed the issue with his family two years before his death, and "after much consideration," he decided that he did not want to undergo the procedure.

 In the early 1980s, King took human growth hormone daily.

 After describing himself as a Jewish agnostic in 2005, he stated that he was fully atheist in 2015.
 In 2017, he told The Jerusalem Post, "I love being Jewish, am proud of my Jewishness, and I love Israel".

 In 2019, King sued Nate Holzapfel, a Shark Tank contestant and entrepreneur, alleging that he had misrepresented himself and his reasons for filming a short interview with King.
 The interview had been edited without King's permission to make it appear that Holzapfel had appeared on Larry King Now.
 A default judgment was entered in King's favor, and he was awarded fees and $250,000 in damages.

 Marriages and children

 King was married eight times to seven women.

 King married high school sweetheart Freda Miller in 1952, at the age of 19.
 That union ended the following year at the behest of their parents, who reportedly had the marriage annulled.

-King was married to Annette Kaye, who gave birth to his son, Larry Jr., in November 1961.
-King did not meet Larry Jr. until the latter was in his 30s.
+King was married to Annette Kaye, who gave birth to a son in November 1961; King did not meet him until the son was in his 30s.

 In 1961, King married his third wife, Playboy Bunny Alene Akins, at one of the magazine's eponymous nightclubs.
-He adopted Akins' son Andy in 1962; the couple divorced the following year.
+He adopted Akins' son in 1962; the couple divorced the following year.

 In 1963, King married his fourth wife, Mary Francis "Mickey" Sutphin, who divorced him in 1967.

-King remarried Akins in 1969; the couple had a daughter, Chaia, before divorcing again in 1972.
+King remarried Akins in 1969; the couple had a daughter before divorcing again in 1972.
 In 1997, Dove Books published a book written by King and Chaia, Daddy Day, Daughter Day.
 Aimed at young children, it tells each of their accounts of his divorce from Akins.